spotify/gcs-tools/README.md

 Least amount of change to make avro-tools GCS compatible, and usable from regular workstation (non-{edgenode,gcp-node}).

-The whole trick is about using OAuth2, and allow use to authenticate via browser, more info at the end.
+The whole trick is about using OAuth2, and allow user to authenticate via browser, more info at the end.

 ## How to use: